Reference 02 — Graph model

 • Path: an ordered list of UTF-8 NAME segments rooted at /, addressing a vertex (or a field on a vertex).
 Syntax in 03-addressing.md.

 • Schema: a structured TLV (typically a POINT or a SETTINGS-shaped record) returned at <vertex>:schema, enumerating the writable fields the vertex exposes.
-Includes the core fields (:subscribers[], :settings.*, :liveness.*, :acl) plus any module-namespaced fields.
+Two parts with defined precedence (RFC-0010 §B.2): a synthesized protocol part, authoritative for protocol machinery — and, when the owner installed a field descriptor table, an owner part (NAME "app" SETTINGS{…}) served verbatim, authoritative for settings.app.*.
 Read-only.

-• Forwarder (router): the stateless component (fwd_router_t) that routes FWD frames between a node’s local graph and its named transport links — each hop strips the leading dst segment and grows src with the way back.
+• Forwarder (router): the stateless component that routes FWD frames between a node’s local graph and its named transport links — each hop strips the whole leading dst mount run and grows src with the way back.
 To a downstream subscriber a forwarded delivery is indistinguishable from a local write.
+“Stateless” is the bare hop, and is already qualified for compact delivery flows, which do leave per-link label state on the hops they cross (05-protocol-tlvs.md §Route-handle frames); RFC-0027 (accepted 2026-08-15, implemented) adds a second such qualification for hops that mint a path label — one that is opt-in and off by default, so a hop with no injected label table is the bare stateless hop still (05-protocol-tlvs.md §0x06 §path label element).

 • Buffer segment: a refcounted region of real memory backing one or more views.
 The unit of ownership.